kingbeto/php-csv/README.md

 # PHP-CSV

 PHP-CSV is a package that allows you to manage CSV files in an object-oriented way.
-It is the resurrection of the wilgucki/php-csv original package.
+It is the respawn of the wilgucki/php-csv original package.

 ## Installation